FAQ - Answers to your questions!

 Who am I?

 My name is Fleur Nabert, and I am a mother of three little girls.
-I am a sculptor, and I have been creating works in bronze and glass, large and very large, since I was 16.
-I have extended my creations not only to large venues, churches, and basilicas, but also to individuals.
-This includes meaningful jewelry or glass icons to illuminate a prayer corner.
+I am a sculptor, and I have been creating works in bronze and glass, large and very large, since I was 16 years old.
+I have extended my creations not only to large venues, churches, and basilicas, but also to individuals, through meaningful jewelry or glass icons to illuminate a prayer corner.

 Do I make the jewelry and icons myself?

 Yes, absolutely!
-As orders have grown significantly, I have surrounded myself with a team of jewelers to whom I explain my designs, and they handle the reproduction.
-There are no machines or industrial processes; everything is handmade in my workshop in Neuilly-sur-Seine for the jewelry.
-For the icons, I make them all myself at the workshop of my master glassmaker Bruno Loire in Chartres.
+Since orders have grown significantly, I've surrounded myself with a team of jewelers to whom I explain my designs and who reproduce them.
+There are no machines, no industrial processes; everything is handmade in my workshop in Neuilly-sur-Seine for the jewelry.
+For the icons, I make all of them myself in the workshop of my master glassmaker, Bruno Loire, in Chartres.

 Can I change my mind?